slizb/beautiful-jekyll/_posts/2017-11-06-object-segmentation.md

     <img src="https://raw.githubusercontent.com/slizb/slizb.github.io/master/img/many_segmented_cars.png" width="640">
 </p>

 Again, the performance is impressive.
 There doesn't seem to be any problem with multiple objects.
-In my work, though, the image usually has a bit more backgground noise, and the objects are not so distinctly separated.
+In my work, though, the image usually has a bit more background noise, and the objects are not so distinctly separated.
 Most of the time, one or more objects are occluded.
 Lets try an example like that:

 <p align="center">
     <img src="https://raw.githubusercontent.com/slizb/slizb.github.io/master/img/cows_and_cars.jpg" width="600">